mridoni/gix/doc/gixsql.md

 or

-	CONNECT :USERNAME IDENTIFIED_BY :PASSWORD USING :PASSWORD
+	CONNECT :USERNAME IDENTIFIED_BY :PASSWORD USING :DATASOURCE

 All the identifiers for data sources, usernames and passwords can be either COBOL variables (prefixed by a semi-colon) or string literals.